 Asking questions or asking users to fill in the blank on social media are great ways to start a conversation.
 You can also make it more interactive by creating and running a poll.
 This can be a fantastic way to start connecting with your target audience on social media, having conversations with them in real-time, and also getting insights and opinions from them on a variety of topics.
 Be serious if you need to be, but don’t be afraid to make it fun and silly every now and then!

 You probably have a section for frequently asked questions on your website.
 If not, it wouldn’t be a bad idea to add one.
 But, answering FAQs on social media can be a great post idea as well.

 You can provide answers to FAQs you’ve gotten in the past, even if you already have answers for them on your website.
 And, you can also answer any questions you’ve gotten recently, that people have asked a few times on your page, etc. You can even host a live Q&A session!
 Reddit AMAs (ask me anything) are a great example of this.

 9. Join in on Popular Post Trends

 Hashtags are a great way to compile related posts and increase reach on the social networks that use them.
 Before you jump into a trending hashtag, make sure you research it first and make sure it is something you want your brand associated with.
-This also helps you use popular hashtags correctly and can help you avoid a potentially disastrous social media fail.
+Not only is failing to research first one of the major hashtag mistakes to avoid, but researching first also helps you use popular hashtags correctly and can help you avoid a potentially disastrous social media fail.